davekinkead/big-data-and-democracy/third-time-lucky.md

 ### Democracy's epistemic value is surprising given the cognitive foibles of the individuals involved

 Plato's scepticism of democracy's epistemic value was justified however, when one considers the cognitive capacities and skills of its constituents.
 For over 50 years, political and social scientists have been documenting how poorly informed the voting of democratic citizens is (@converse1964).
-News polls regularly show how wide-spread the public's knowledge of basic political concepts and belief in untruths is.
+News polls regularly show how wide-spread the public's lack of basic political knowledge and belief in untruths is.
 Two thirds American voters for example, cannot correctly identify the three branches of government and 70% of thought Saddam Hussein was personally responsible for the 9/11 attacks (@shenkman2009 p4).

 The problem of voter ignorance remains a rich field of study in political theory that hasn't diminished with time.
-In fact given the vast breadth and depth of complexity required to effectively govern a modern state, combined with the diminishingly marginal influence of a vote in large electoral democracies, remaining ignorant on political matters is argued to be rational decision (@downs1957, @parfitt1984).
+In fact given the vast breadth and depth of complexity required to effectively govern a modern state, combined with the diminishingly marginal influence of a vote in large electoral democracies, remaining ignorant on political matters is argued to be rational decision (@downs1957).

-  - cognitive flaws of human reasoning @dk after part 3
+Even if citizens had the means and motivation to become adequately informed however, it is doubtful that they would be capable of reasoning about policy rationally.
+Cognitive psychologists have documented a range of biases and flaws in human reasoning.

+  - congruence / myside bias
+  - confirmation bias

+These biases manifest especially when reasoning about politics.
+Voters reason like sports fans, largely incapable of objectively assessing the merits of policy (@somin2006).  @taber2006 for example, demonstrate how prior voter attitudes to particular policies strongly influence how arguments for those policies are evaluated, uncritically accepting arguments congruent with their prior beliefs and unreflectively rebutting those that aren't.

+These biases can even increase as individual reasoning ability increases.

   - diverse values of liberal societies

 ### Democratic processes overcome these foibles to produce superior epistemic value.